KxSystems/kx-vscode/README.md

 ### kdb Insights Enterprise

 For kdb Insights Enterprise, the kdb VS Code extension is using a shared kdb process.
-Unlike for a **managed q session**, you must have [kdb+ Insights Enterprise Personal Edition](https://trykdb.kx.com/) running before using these connections.
+Unlike for a **managed q session**, you must have [kdb Insights Enterprise Personal Edition](https://trykdb.kx.com/) running before using these connections.

 **Step 1**: Click *connect to kdb server*.